Aidbox Docs

 Databricks

 Databricks is a managed analytics platform.
-For this tutorial you only need to think of it as three things bundled together:
+For this tutorial, think of it as three components:

-1. Unity Catalog — the metadata + governance layer.
+1. Unity Catalog is the metadata and governance layer.
 Unity Catalog knows about every catalog, schema, table, column, and grant in your workspace.
-It also issues short-lived cloud-storage credentials on demand ("vending") so external clients can write data without being given long-lived bucket keys.
+It also issues short-lived cloud-storage credentials on demand ("vending") so external clients can write data without holding long-lived bucket keys.

-2. SQL warehouse — a compute cluster that runs SQL queries against tables in your Unity Catalog.
-Usually you query it from the Databricks UI's SQL Editor; the module can drive it programmatically over an API.
+2. SQL warehouse is a compute cluster that runs SQL queries against tables in your Unity Catalog.
+You usually query it from the Databricks UI's SQL Editor; the module can drive it via an API.

-3. Zerobus Ingest — a push-based ingestion service that writes data directly into Unity Catalog Delta tables.
-Databricks exposes Zerobus via two transports — gRPC and REST.
-The Aidbox module uses the REST endpoint: batches are POSTed as JSON arrays and Zerobus durably commits them to the managed Delta table on the Databricks side.
+3. Zerobus Ingest is a push-based ingestion service that writes data into Unity Catalog Delta tables.
+Databricks exposes Zerobus via two transports: gRPC and REST.
+The Aidbox module uses the REST endpoint.
+The sender POSTs batches as JSON arrays and Zerobus commits them to the managed Delta table on the Databricks side.

 Data lakehouse, and Delta Lake as its implementation